ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/1m-throughput-p2p-performance-test.md

 {:toc}

 Point-to-point (P2P) communication is one of the core MQTT patterns, enabling devices to exchange messages directly in a one-to-one manner.
 This pattern is especially relevant for IoT scenarios requiring reliable, targeted messaging.
-In our previous benchmarks, we focused on two additional core MQTT communication patterns: fan-in, leveraging [persistent APPLICATION clients](/docs/mqtt-broker/architecture/?utm_source=chatgpt.com#persistent-application-client), and fan-out.
+In our previous benchmarks, we focused on two other core MQTT communication patterns: fan-in, leveraging [persistent APPLICATION clients](/docs/mqtt-broker/architecture/?utm_source=chatgpt.com#persistent-application-client), and fan-out.
 Following these tests, we aimed to evaluate how well the broker performs with [persistent DEVICE clients](/docs/mqtt-broker/architecture/?utm_source=chatgpt.com#persistent-device-client) in a P2P communication scenario.
 Persistent DEVICE clients are well-suited for P2P messaging because they use a shared Kafka topic, reducing the load on [Kafka](/docs/mqtt-broker/architecture/#kafka-topics), while leveraging [Redis](/docs/mqtt-broker/architecture/#redis) to ensure reliable message delivery even if the client is temporarily offline.
-This combination makes them efficient for this type of communication.
 The tests involved scaling the infrastructure while progressively increasing the load from 200,000 to **1,000,000 messages per second**, demonstrating TBMQ’s scalability and consistent performance.

 ![image](/images/mqtt-broker/reference/p2p-test/tbmq-perf-test-diagram.png)

 ### Test methodology

-To assess the TBMQ's ability to handle point-to-point communication at scale, we conducted three tests to measure performance, efficiency, and latency, with a maximum throughput of 1M msg/sec.
+To assess the TBMQ's ability to handle point-to-point communication at scale, we conducted five tests to measure performance, efficiency, and latency, with a maximum throughput of 1M msg/sec.
 Throughput refers to the total number of messages per second, including both incoming and outgoing messages.
 We deployed the performance test environment on an AWS EKS cluster and scaled it horizontally as the workload increased.
 This allowed us to evaluate how TBMQ handles growing demands while maintaining reliable performance.

 Each test ran for 10 minutes, using an equal number of publishers and subscribers.
 Both publishers and subscribers operated with **QoS 1**, ensuring reliable message delivery.
+Subscribers were configured with `clean_session` set to `false`, ensuring all messages were retained during offline periods and delivered upon reconnection.
 Publishers sent 62-byte messages to unique topics `"europe/ua/kyiv/$number"` once per second, while subscribers subscribed to corresponding topics `"europe/ua/kyiv/$number/+"`.
 Here, `$number` used as the unique identifier for each pair of publisher and subscriber.
-This configuration simulated one-to-one communication with precise topic mapping.

 #### Test agent setup